HC workplace training 50 .jpg

 It’s not about what we say.
 It’s about what someone hears.

-So, by checking in, we’re seeing whether what we’ve said has resonated with the person or whether they have context we don’t know about to help us paint a clearer picture.
+By checking in, we’re seeing whether what we’ve said has resonated with the person, or whether they have context we don’t know about to help us paint a clearer picture.

 Using the ‘Feed Forward Framework’ at Happiness Concierge, that would look like this: